idm-oxford/climate-epidemics/docs/getting-started/overview.rst

   that some climepi methods return datasets with a dimension "location" indexing named locations.
-- For ensemble datasets, multiple realizations of a single climate model under a single scenario should be indexed by a dimension named "realization".
+- For ensemble datasets, multiple realizations of a single climate model under a single scenario should be indexed by a dimension named "realization" (typically provided as integer values starting from 0).
 If multiple models and/or scenarios are included, they should be indexed by dimensions named "model" and "scenario", respectively.
 - If temporal bounds are present, they should be included as a data variable named "time_bnds", with dimensions "time" and "bnds".